Friday, October 11, 2013

 On Monday we talked about the Three-Act Structure, which leads perfectly into the next most popular narrative structure--the Hero’s Journey.
-You can pretty much overlay any story onto these two structures.
+(And we'll move on to the next two shortly, Blake Snyder's Save the Cat and Michael Hague's Six Stage Plotting Structure) You can pretty much overlay any story onto these two structures.

 The Hero's Journey is an archetypal narrative structure created by Joseph Campbell to describe the basic myth format used in storytelling for centuries—the hero on an adventure.
 It covers classic turning points and elements of the journey that are the basis for most modern storytelling formats.

 These elements are metaphoric in nature.
 For example, "the reward" doesn’t also mean literal treasure or wealth, just a victory of some type.
 The hero “wins” something and is “rewarded.”

 I’ll add in [brackets] where this aligns with the Three-Act Structure for comparison since we just talked about that.
 It should make it easier to show how these structures work together.
 I'll also mention areas where this overlaps the Save the Cat Structure (which I'll cover next week).

 The Ordinary World: The hero is introduced to readers within the setting of his typical environment and life in a sympathetic way.
 There’s a problem, and he’s being pulled in multiple directions, uncertain how to proceed.
 [The opening scene]

 This is what folks are talking about when they say start with the protagonist in the normal world.
 It doesn't mean show a boring life, it's that "things are about to happen" moment that allows for contrast between the life the protagonist lives and what he's about to be thrown into.

 The Call to Adventure: Something happens to trigger the hero to act, or the hero is dragged into something that is happening.
 This call is the beginning of change for the hero.
 [The inciting event]